build-on-aws/content/tutorials/navigating-amazon-eks/eks-integrate-secrets-manager/index.md

 In this section, you’re defining the `SecretProviderClass` Kubernetes object, which sets the stage for seamless secrets management within your Kubernetes workloads.
 This resource acts as a set of instructions for the AWS Secrets and Configuration Provider (ASCP), specifying which secrets to fetch from AWS Secrets Manager and how to mount them into your pods.
 Note that the SecretProviderClass must be deployed in the same namespace as the workload that references it.
 To learn more, see [SecretProviderClass documentation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/integrating_csi_driver_SecretProviderClass.html?sc_channel=el&sc_campaign=appswave&sc_content=eks-integrate-secrets-manager&sc_geo=mult&sc_country=mult&sc_outcome=acq).

-Create a Kubernetes manifest called `eksdemo-spc.yaml` and paste the following contents into it.
+Create a Kubernetes manifest called `eksdemo-spc.yaml` and paste the following contents into it:

 ```yaml
 apiVersion: secrets-store.csi.x-k8s.io/v1